 On a more elegant scale, these matte black bottles have been painted with blackboard paint and paired with metallic candles.
 I just love everything about this image!
 A little rustic and moody and a lot romantic!
 Read here on Nouba for how to get this whole look – which was styled for an outdoors New Year’s Eve party.
 In additional to blackboard paint you could also use black chalk paint.

 I’ve been working on a sitting room/library/home office project for a few months.
 My lovely clients had this huge 30 year old Harden House wall unit with armoire/bar cabinet, side book case and display cabinets.
 It’s at least 12 feet long!

 As part of the update, my client painted the entire cabinet Chateau Grey chalk paint from Annie Sloan.
 He also applied a tinted was to seal and give it a slightly more aged look with a sheen.

-This is an unstyled iPhone shot I took when the sofa and ottoman were delivered.
 He did such a great job with this project!
 This was a very expensive piece of furniture, in great condition and very functional.
 It was just dated and tired looking.
 So many people are afraid to paint wood furniture and younger people are famously anti-brown wood furniture these days.
 But really, unless it’s a fine antique, I say go for it.
 The results will breathe new life into a piece (or in this case, pieces), isn’t that hard or expensive and in this case, these cabinets will be good for another thirty years.
 Great for the pocketbook and the environment.

 A few months ago, I wrote about repainting my parent’s old tv armoire that I use to store china and linens.
 Still haven’t done it yet.
 Will this be the weekend for my DIY paint project?